GlennJohansson85/e-shop/readme.md

 ### [****See Live Project Here!****](https://p5-shop-8a4cf1a2ceb9.herokuapp.com/)

 ### About:
-E-SHOP is a dynamic e-commerce platform offering a wide range of clothing in various sizes.
-Customers can explore the entire collection, browse by clothing categories, or use the convenient search function in the navbar to find specific items.
-With secure transaction processing, customers can shop with confidence and enjoy a seamless shopping experience.
-By registering, users gain access to personalized accounts where all transaction and account details are securely stored for future convenience.
+E-SHOP is a dynamic e-commerce platform offering a wide range of products with customizable options.
+Customers can browse items by category, size, and color, or use the built-in search function in the navigation bar to quickly find what they need.
+With secure transaction processing, shoppers can make purchases with confidence and enjoy a smooth, user-friendly experience.

-Registered members can also access a personalized dashboard showcasing their complete order history.
-Orders are displayed as clickable links, organized in descending order by date, with each link providing detailed information about the corresponding purchase.
-This feature allows members to easily review and manage their past orders at any time.
-Additionally, iShop empowers users with options to update their profiles and conveniently reset their passwords in case the current one is forgotten, ensuring a user-friendly and secure experience.
+By registering, users can save their shipping details for faster future checkouts and gain access to a personal dashboard where all past orders, transactions, and receipts are stored in a clean, easy-to-read format.

 ### Project Goals:
-Create a Ecommerce website using the tools and knowledge gained from Code Institute.
+The goal of this project was to develop a fully functional and scalable e-commerce platform using Django, emphasizing modular design, secure deployment, and real-world integrations.
+The key objectives included:

+    Building the backend using Python and the Django framework to handle business logic, data management via ORM, and secure user authentication with a custom Django user model.

+    Creating a responsive and user-friendly frontend using HTML5, CSS3, JavaScript, and the Bootstrap framework for styling and layout.

+    Utilizing Django Templates for server-side rendering and dynamic content delivery.

+    Implementing payment processing through integration with the PayPal SDK, enabling real-world transaction functionality.

+    Managing static and media files locally during development and in production via AWS S3 for cloud storage.

+    Securing cloud resources by managing access permissions with AWS IAM, ensuring proper authorization controls.

+    Preparing the application for production deployment using Gunicorn as a reliable WSGI server.

+    Using SQLite as a lightweight development database.

+    Designing RESTful APIs and patterns to facilitate dynamic frontend and backend interactions.

+    Employing environment variables (os.environ) for secure and flexible configuration management.

+These goals reflect a comprehensive approach to building a professional-grade e-commerce system that balances frontend usability, backend robustness, and secure cloud deployment.

 ### User Goals:
 Create a user friendly website where customers can browse for clothes and make secure purchases.